 If you ask me, I say SimilarWeb is the better web analytics platform.
 They have more accurate data and they have a pretty powerful free plan.
 But SimilarWeb isn’t perfect.
 I personally don’t like how they don’t offer medium-sized plans.

 Alexa is ideal if you care about Alexa Rank.
 Otherwise, I wouldn’t recommend them.
 They’re not worth it unless you subscribe to their Advanced plan.
 If you don’t need in-depth competitor analysis, it’s best to stick with SimilarWeb’s free plan.

-If you’re conducting a competitor analysis for SEO, we also recommend Semrush.
-Click here to read our in-depth review.
+If you’re conducting a competitor analysis for SEO, I also recommend Semrush.